darkestb4light/proxycheck/README.md

 Sun Jan 20 20:00:56 2019: proxycheck: STANDARD: dst=localhost: dport=8080: action=procresp: verb=GET: domain=github.com: port=80: path=/: ver=HTTP/1.1: status:301
 ...
 ```
 In this example, there is a slower response from the server.
-The default timeout is 10 seconds, but this can still be undesireable if we have a lot of URLs/domains to process -- Note the timeout for each is 10 seconds before proxycheck moves on:
+The default timeout per response is 10 seconds, but this can still be undesireable if we have a lot of URLs/domains to process:
 ```
 proxycheck -s localhost -p 8080 -H huac -R test-urls.txt